LabLamb/lalamove-challenge-iOS/README.md

 https://github.com/techchallenge-lalamove/challenge/blob/master/mobile.md

 ## Target
+Duve to time boxing, the application layout is targeted for:

+- iPhone XR
+- iPhone X
+- iPhone 11
+- iPhone 11 Pro
+- iPhone 11 Pro Max

-The layout is targeted for device iPhone XR (or later), older device mighr suffer from layout misplace.
+... other devices mighr suffer from layout misplace.

 ## Architecture
 This repo does not follow VIPER 100%, this is a showcase of something similar that (try to) follow the SOLID principles.